sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - **FlipStreamSetMessage**: Sets a message for the message box at the bottom of the center panel.
 - **FlipStreamSetParam**: A node for setting parameters.
 However, it needs a reload to update the value in the viewer UI.
 - **FlipStreamGetParam**: A node for getting parameters. 'lora' is a prepared parameter that contains text at the Lora input.
 Some prompts can contain '{lora}' and FlipStreamTextReplace can help find '{lora}' and replace it with the output of the get param node of 'lora'. 'b64dec' is true for 'lora' and other 'FlipStreamTextBox' parameters, because these multiline parameters are internally base64 encoded.
+- **FlipStreamGetFrame**: A node for get image from frame buffer.
+It can be use with FlipStreamButton - Capture button to get captured image.
 - **FlipStreamGetPreviewRoi**: A node for obtaining the preview ROI (Region of Interest) selection.
 - **FlipStreamImageSize**: A node for getting image size.
 - **FlipStreamTextReplace**: A node for replacing text.
 It will output the result of `text.replace(find, replace.format(value))`.